 A better option is to apply a lower SPF more often.
 Then you have more consistent and effective protection.

 Go Beyond the Sunscreen

 Don't solely depend on sunscreen to protect you from the sun.
-You can wear a hat, sunglasses, or sun-blocking clothing.
+You can wear water resistant, sun protective clothing.

 This is a rating system used for clothing that is similar to SPF ratings.
 The major difference is that UPF ratings signify protection against both UVA and UVB rays.